PulyaPolya/musicbert_hf/README.md

 If you want to fine-tune MusicBERT on a token classification task or make use of RNBert yourself, I would suggest using the code in this repository, since HuggingFace is an actively maintained library.
 On the other hand, to reproduce the results reported in [my 2024 ISMIR paper](https://malcolmsailor.com/2025/01/06/ISMIR.html), you'll want to run the scripts in [the FairSEQ implementation of RNBert](https://github.com/malcolmsailor/rnbert).

+Trained weights for RNBert are also available from the [HuggingFace hub](https://huggingface.co/msailor/rnbert_weights).
+See below.

 # Examples

 ## Load MusicBERT from scratch